taikedz/dedupe/Implementation_notes.md

 A YAML configuration file is specified such.
 It can be explicitly passed to the program at run time, or implicitly loaded from `dedupe.yaml` in the current working directory, or from a `$HOME/.local/config/dedupe/dedupe.config`, generated during install.

 Handlers are declared in the order in which they should be processed.
 The default settings should generally not be changed - re-ordering them may have unintended consequences.

+> WARNING - the following YAML may be incongruent with the current implementation.
+Please verify.

 ```yaml